Requests for new websites and intranets

 Use of alternative CMS platforms

-Use of platforms other than Fresco is only approved in exceptional cases.
 This ensures content is hosted on a secure and stable platform and that compliance with University policies is upheld.
 A request must:

 1. Clearly demonstrate that Fresco cannot meet the required functionality